• Skip to primary navigation

 11. Columbia River Gorge

-The Columbia River Gorge sits in southern Washington, dividing up Washington and Oregon.
+The Columbia River Gorge sits in southern Washington, forming a natural border between Washington and Oregon.

 A river may not sound like much to look at, but the gorge that the river cuts through can rival any sight in the Pacific Northwest.